yksun/TAMP/README.md

 Do not assume the same motif for all fungi.
 Choose a motif or seed motif appropriate for the target organism.

-### `TAMP.sh: command not found`
+### `TACO.sh: command not found`

-Add the install directory or launcher directory to your `PATH`, or run TAMP using the full path.
+Add the install directory or launcher directory to your `PATH`, or run TACO using the full path.

 <a id="citation-and-archiving"></a>
 ## Citation and Archiving

-If you use TAMP in a publication, please cite the software and archive the exact release used for the analysis in a persistent public repository such as Zenodo.
+If you use TACO in a publication, please cite the software and archive the exact release used for the analysis in a persistent public repository such as Zenodo.
 Citing the archived release helps ensure that the software version used in the study remains accessible and reproducible.

-TAMP was developed at the Grainger Bioinformatics Center, Field Museum of Natural History, Chicago, Illinois, USA.
+TACO was developed at the Grainger Bioinformatics Center, Field Museum of Natural History, Chicago, Illinois, USA.

 <a id="acknowledgements"></a>
 ## Acknowledgements

-TAMP was developed in the context of genome assembly benchmarking and telomere-aware merging workflows at the Grainger Bioinformatics Center, Field Museum of Natural History.
+TACO was developed in the context of genome assembly benchmarking and telomere-aware assembly refinement workflows at the Grainger Bioinformatics Center, Field Museum of Natural History.